Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models: Experimental Setup

+for $0\le t \le r(s)$, where $t$ is the signed distance (in pixels) from the kernel center along $\theta$, and the kernel is normalized to unit sum.
+The severity index jointly sets the kernel length (radius) $r(s)$ and the Gaussian spread $\sigma_b(s)$ according to Table~\ref{tab:severity}, both non-decreasing in $s$, so that larger $s$ corresponds to progressively longer and stronger directional averaging.
+All corruptions are applied only to the held-out test set; models are never trained on corrupted data.

-To further assess the robustness and generalization capabilities of the selected models, we applied a series of data augmentation techniques, as illustrated in Fig. \ref{fig:augment}.
-The augmentations include Standard Transformed, Rand Augment \cite{CubukZS020}, Random Erasing \cite{zhong2020random}, Rand (Augment+Erasing), and Strong Augmentation, which combine all four augmentations designed to simulate challenging variations in the input data.
-These transformations introduce different levels of distortion and occlusion, such as color shifts, random erasures, and severe augmentations.
-By evaluating the models on these augmented datasets, we aim to determine their ability to maintain performance when faced with altered or corrupted inputs, thereby ensuring their reliability in diverse and unpredictable conditions.
+To further probe generalization, we also apply a series of data augmentation techniques (Fig.~\ref{fig:augment}): Standard Transform, RandAugment \cite{CubukZS020}, Random Erasing \cite{zhong2020random}, Rand (Augment+Erasing), and Strong Augmentation, which combines all of them.
+These introduce varying degrees of distortion and occlusion (color shifts, random erasures, and compound transformations), allowing us to test whether the models maintain performance on such altered inputs.